Samsung Galaxy Unpacked 2023: Galaxy S23 Ultra, Galaxy Book3 Ultra and other products unveiled

 The first in-person Samsung Galaxy Unpacked event in three years was held at the Masonic Auditorium in San Francisco, California, the US, on 1 February 2023.
-The biggest reveal was the Samsung Galaxy S23 Ultra smartphone.
+The biggest reveal that no doubt got everyone excited, however, was the Samsung Galaxy S23 Ultra smartphone.

 At the event, the South Korean multinational manufacturing conglomerate unveiled a range of new Galaxy S smartphones and laptops as competition in the tech market continues to intensify between brands with creators in focus.